henrylawson/photish/README.md

 plugin ruby file at runtime and it will load and make the method available in the template.

+A Template Helper Plugin `self.is_for?(type)` method could potentially receive any of the below types, simply return true for the types the Template Helper Plugin supports:

+1. `Photish::Plugin::Type::Collection`
+1. `Photish::Plugin::Type::Album`
+1. `Photish::Plugin::Type::Photo`
+1. `Photish::Plugin::Type::Image`

 A usage example is below

 **site/_templates/photo.slim**